Sharkoon1/BLXMSmartBridge/README.md

 This Project was build in a hackthon weekend https://www.bwcon.de/de/aktuelles/detail/blockchain-hackathon-das-sind-die-gewinner

-Winner of the mobility challenge and later on further developed for a MVP
+Winner of the mobility challenge Team Melonswap and later on further developed for a MVP

 Running the BLXM Smartbridge
 ===========================================